Glyptics (Version 1)

 Seals and seal impressions

 Our evidence from Mozan was for the most part seal impressions with only a few cylinder seals discovered.
-One cylinder seal discovered in A9 (A9q3.1), the service courtyard but this was exceptional.
-Because almost all of the evidence from these seal impressions was broken the study of the seal impressions entailed a complex methodology discussed in the next section on Field Methodology.
+One cylinder seal discovered in A9 (A9q3.1), the service courtyard, but this was exceptional.
+One complete door sealing was excavated in A14 (A14.239) belonging to Ishar-kinum, a later Akkadian period king of Urkesh.
+Since almost all of the evidence from these seal impressions was broken, the study of the seal impressions entailed a complex methodology discussed under Field Methodology.

-In the palace and the administrative building above it seals were employed for the most part for sealing containers such as baskets, boxes and jars.
-In the palace, especially in the palace working courtyard (excavated in unit A9) there were a number of door sealings used for the doors between that courtyard and the service rooms to the south of it.
+In the palace and the administrative building above it seals were employed for the most part for sealing containers such as baskets, boxes, bags and jars.
+Tags, which are usually broken pieces of flat rectangular clay sealed on one side, were also found.
+In the palace, especially in the palace working courtyard, excavated in unit A9 and in A13 there were a number of door sealings probably used to seal some of the doors located in the interior of the palace.

 Back to top: Introduction